 Shopify Chargebacks: How to Avoid & Manage Payment Reversals (2024)

-You’re working all hours to keep your online store in tip-top shape: managing inventory, marketing, processing, fulfilling orders, and delivering exceptional customer service.
+You’re working all hours to keep your Shopify store in tip-top shape: managing inventory, marketing, processing, fulfilling orders, and delivering exceptional customer service.
 Then, it happens… Suddenly, an order from months ago is charged back.
 You notice the payment reversal, and you’re dumbfounded

 Shopify chargebacks can cripple your operations.
 Not only are you required to pay additional fees if you lose a chargeback dispute, but it can take months to resolve — time you could be spending on marketing and growing your store.